bharath19175/test/full_stack_example/README.md

     - `8000` (Apache2)
     - `5601` (Kibana)
     - `9200` (Elasticsearch)
-    - `3306` (Mysql)

 1. Atleast 4Gb of available RAM
 1. wget - This is not a native tool on windows but readily available e.g. through [chocolatey](https://chocolatey.org/packages/Wget)
-1. If using a version of Docker for Windows that utilises a Virtualbox VM e.g. docker toolbox, ensure the [Windows Loopback adapter](https://technet.microsoft.com/en-gb/library/cc708322(v=ws.10).aspx) is installed.
-This is not necessary if you are using Docker for Windows.

 The example file uses docker-compose v2 syntax.

 **We assume prior knowledge of docker**